Michael L. Snyder

 Mike interned with the firm in the summer of 2013 and is a 2014 graduate of the University of South Dakota School of Law, where he graduated first in his class and served as editor-in-chief of the South Dakota Law Review and as a research assistant to Professor Christine Hutton.
 Following graduation, Mike served as a law clerk for the Honorable Karen E. Schreier of the U.S. District Court for the District of South Dakota.

-Mike was selected to the Great Plains Rising Stars 2020 in the area of Business Litigation by Great Plains Super Lawyers.
+Mike was selected to the Great Plains Rising Stars 2020 and 2021 in the area of Business Litigation by Great Plains Super Lawyers.
 Each year, no more than 2.5% of lawyers in a state are selected for this honor.

 Outside of work, Mike enjoys running, reading, camping, cooking, and following the Arsenal Football Club.